wp-plugins/meeting-scheduler-by-vcita/readme.txt

 *  **Contact Form** with an appointment scheduling button

-*  **Sidebar** - Show appointment scheduling buttons on the side-bar of every page on your site
+*  **Sidebar** - Show appointment scheduling buttons on the sidebar of every page on your site

 *  **Links and shortcodes**